Maldives national football team: 2000s

-2009 SAFF Championship

-Maldives were drawn with the rivals India in group A, along with Afghanistan and Nepal.

-Maldives started their campaign as the defending champions, facing a 1–1 draw where The Gorkhalis did not allow the red snappers win the match with the only goal by Ahmed Thoriq.
-In their second match they defeated Afghanistan by 3–1 with two goals from Ali Ashfaq and one from Ahmed Thoriq.
-Their next match against rival India on 9 December was won by 2–0, Ahmed Thoriq and Ibrahim Fazeel scoring the goals which took them into the semi-finals as group A winners, finishing the group stage ahead of India.

-In the semi-final, they defeated Sri Lanka with a comfortable score line of 5–1 where Ibrahim Fazeel scored two goals and Ahmed Thoriq, Ali Ashfaq and Ashad Ali scored one goal each, but they lost 3–1 to eventual winners India from a penalty shootout in the final after playing 120 minutes without seeing a goal from either sides.
-Ibrahim Fazeel was the only player to score in the penalty shootout for Maldives while Ahmed Thoriq, Mukhthar Naseer and Ali Ashfaq failed to convert it from the spot.
+At the 2009 SAFF Championship, Maldives were drawn with the rivals India in group A, along with Afghanistan and Nepal.
+In the semi-final, they defeated Sri Lanka with a comfortable score line of 5–1, but they lost 3–1 to eventual winners India from a penalty shootout in the final after playing 120 minutes without seeing a goal from either sides.
 Ahmed Thoriq shared the top scorer award with Bangladesh's Enamul Haque and Sri Lanka's Channa Ediri Bandanage scoring four goals each in this competition.
 This was the second time Maldives lost the SAFF Championship final in penalties, and Bangabandhu National Stadium was the venue on both occasions.

-2011 SAFF Championship
+2010s

 The 2011 SAFF Championship hosted in Jawaharlal Nehru Stadium, Delhi was the tournament with Maldives' worst result.
 Even though Maldives managed to qualify for the semi-finals as the group winner, Maldives ended their campaign with only one win, two draws and losing one game, scoring and conceding 5 goals.
 Maldives were in the group B, drawn with Bangladesh, Nepal and Pakistan.
-They drew 1–1 against Nepal with Ali Ashfaq's only goal and their second game against Pakistan ended goalless.
-Maldives finished the group stage with a 3–1 win over Bangladesh, with Ahmed Thoriq's brace and Ali Ashfaq's goal.

-Maldives lost 3–1 to India in the semi-final, Shamweel Qasim scoring Maldives' only goal.
+They drew 1–1 against Nepal and their second game against Pakistan ended goalless.
+Maldives finished the group stage with a 3–1 win over Bangladesh.
+Maldives lost 3–1 to India in the semi-final.